hgroller/KlayoutNetworkX/README.md

 dynamics, and functions of complex networks.

-Following files and package are in this git
+Following files are in this git
 ````
 decorator.py
 ArrayLabels.lym